JNRowe/jnrowe-misc/doc/maintenance.rst

 This module is used to provide support functionality for use in other tasks.
 The few developer facing functions are described below.

-.. function:: command(func) -> func

-   This decorator registers a function for command line access using argh_

 .. function:: newer(file1, file2) -> Bool

    This function returns ``True`` if ``file1`` is newer than ``file2``.
 It